 Art Institute of Chicago

-The Art Institute of Chicago is a world-renowned art museum located in the heart of downtown Chicago.
+The Art Institute of Chicago is a world-renowned art museum in downtown Chicago’s heart.
 The museum features an impressive collection of Impressionist and Post-Impressionist art and works by American artists such as Grant Wood and Edward Hopper.

-The museum also has an extensive collection of modern and contemporary art, including pieces by Pablo Picasso, Henri Matisse, and Andy Warhol.
+The museum also has an extensive modern and contemporary art collection, including pieces by Pablo Picasso, Henri Matisse, and Andy Warhol.
 Skip the line with a guided tour ticket is available.

 The Cloud Gate reflected the city’s sky and buildings when it was first installed.
 However, the surface has become more reflective over time due to the accumulation of pigeon droppings.